Home / User comments

 Therefore I would suggest we call them Traveller Brasses.

-• jbcherry - Thursday 3 December 2015 09:47
+• jbcherry - Thursday, December 3, 2015 at 9:47:43 AM

 I prefer the name 'tinker' but 'hand cut' is less contentious.
 Either would be OK.
 The other name sometimes used is 'gypsy' but I think that is a bad name as it infers knowledge of the maker that we no longer have.
 An itinerant metalworker is a tinker but a tinker is not necessary a gypsy.
 To assume all such brasses were made by gypsies is at best romantic tosh, at worst, racist.